sebzuddas/haos_mpc/README.md

 # NOTE: THIS IS A WORK IN PROGRESS!

 # Introduction
 The overall mission of this project is to implement advanced control techniques to make the *intelligent* home a reality that is accessible through Homeassistant.
+That is, a home that is able to gather data, turn it into information, establish a goal based on that information, and move towards it.

 ## Control Systems
 HAOS offers basic automations regarding turning switches on and off, or if the device supports it, tuning a specific variable (such as light intensity).
 These automations, although user friendly and fairly effective, have only the capabilities to implement condition-based control systems (`if temperature <20 turn on heater` or `if temperature >22 turn off heater` and so on).
 This is prone to unintended consequences if set up incorrectly.
 Similarly, to account for many conditions, control logic implemented via `if` statements is tedious to set up.